 - The custodian mints the WBTC through Ethereum on a one-to-one peg (1BTC = 1WBTC).

 - If you wish to redeem your WBTC for BTC at any point, you issue something known as a “burn request” to your custodian, who will release the equivalent BTC in exchange for WBTC from the existing reserve pool.
 In the case of a smart contract, you would trade your WBTC back to the contract in exchange for BTC.

-At the end of the day, the average user doesn’t need to concern themselves with the wrapping and unwrapping process’s intricacies.
-All you need to focus on is trading the wrapped tokens in the same way as you would ordinary tokens, but now with more options!
+The average user doesn’t need to concern themselves with the wrapping and unwrapping process’s intricacies.
+All you need to focus on is trading the wrapped tokens the same way as you would ordinary tokens, but now with more options!

 The most significant benefit of wrapped tokens is that non-native tokens can be used on other blockchains.
 Thus, wrapped tokens help bridge otherwise isolated blockchain networks, thereby increasing interoperability and promoting DeFi.

-This, in turn, functions to increase the liquidity and efficiency of centralized and decentralized exchanges alike.
+This, in turn, increases the liquidity and efficiency of centralised and decentralised exchanges.

 With the wrapped version of BTC, traders can enjoy speedier transaction times and lower fees than those typically associated with the bitcoin blockchain.

-As of yet, it isn’t possible to use wrapped tokens for true cross-chain trading.
+As of yet, using wrapped tokens for true cross-chain trading isn’t possible.
 Tokens must be wrapped through a custodian.
-This means that there is a “middle man” of sorts who you must place your trust in.
+This means that there is a “middle man” whom you must trust.

 The other con is the cost of the wrapped token minting process.
 Custodians can charge high fees, which are prone to incurring slippage.